 Individuals with a family history of polyps, ulcerative colitis or colon cancer should request regular screenings as a preventative measure.
 Also, request screening if symptoms such as these manifest:

 - Regular diarrhea or constipation

 When these symptoms are present, professional protocols require a doctor to proceed with further tests to confirm or rule out cancer.
 In some cases, however, negligent physicians have assured patients with these symptoms that there was nothing wrong or have misdiagnosed colon cancer as hemorrhoids or other benign, noncancerous disorders.

 If cancer is discovered early, relatively simple treatments are available.
 For example, should the doctor find precancerous growths, known as polyps, he or she may be able to simply remove them.
 If the diagnosis is delayed, however, the treatments are more limited and much more invasive.
 If colon cancer is not detected and treated in time, it can prove fatal.

-Whether a doctor misses tell-tale signs, fails to follow up on screenings or misdiagnoses colon cancer, the result is the same: a patient and his or her family suffer.
-If your family has experienced the tragedy of a delayed diagnosis of colon cancer, contact Biancheria & Maliver for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.
+Whether a doctor misses tell tale signs, fails to follow up on screenings or misdiagnoses colon cancer, the result is the same: A patient and his or her family suffer.
+If your family has experienced the tragedy of a delayed diagnosis of colon cancer, contact Biancheria & Maliver P.C. for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.